George Mallory: Lost on Everest for 75 years

-Discovery of the ice axe, 1933
+Discovery of the ice axe (1933)

-On 30 May 1933, during the 1933 British Mount Everest expedition, Percy Wyn-Harris and Lawrence Wager commenced their summit attempt from Camp VI, at 8380.4 m, on the Yellow Band, below the Northeast Ridge.
-After approximately one hour of climbing, Wyn-Harris, who was leading, found an ice axe located about 18 m below the crest of the Northeast Ridge and 229 m east of and below the First Step, at an elevation of 8450 m.
-Wyn-Harris and Wager left the axe where they had discovered it, and after retreating from a failed summit attempt, Wyn-Harris retrieved the axe and presumably left his own in its place.
+On 30 May 1933, during the 1933 British Mount Everest expedition, Percy Wyn-Harris and Lawrence Wager began their summit attempt from Camp VI, at 8380.4 m, on the Yellow Band, below the Northeast Ridge.

+At an elevation of 8450 m after approximately one hour of climbing, Wyn-Harris, who was leading, found an ice axe located about 18 m below the crest of the Northeast Ridge and 229 m east of and below the First Step.

+The axe was left where it had been found and, after returning from a failed summit attempt, Wyn-Harris retrieved the axe, apparently leaving his own in its place.
 (Note: In the spring of 1999, Wyn-Harris's grandson, Steve, informed Jochen Hemmleb in an email exchange that his grandfather had written in his unpublished memoirs that he had returned to Camp VI with both axes.)

-The axe was ascertained to be either Mallory or Irvine's, to the exclusion of all others.
+Because of its location the axe was thought to be either Mallory or Irvine's.

 During his descent with Edward Norton on 4 June 1924, Howard Somervell had dropped his ice axe in the Yellow Band near the Norton Couloir, (Note: On 4 June 1924, Somervell accidentally dropped his ice axe at an elevation c.
-8534 m, which tumbled down the North Face from a location close to where he took the photo of Norton nearing his high point.) further west from where Wyn-Harris had found the ice axe, and no mountaineers from the expeditions before 1933, other than Mallory and Irvine, had moved through the location where Wyn-Harris had discovered the axe.
-The axe found by Wyn-Harris was therefore definitively Mallory's or Irvine's, but the men present could not identify it further at the time.
+8534 m, which tumbled down the North Face from a location close to where he took the photo of Norton nearing his high point.) farther west from where Wyn-Harris had found the ice axe, and no mountaineers from the expeditions before 1933, other than Mallory and Irvine, had moved through the location where Wyn-Harris had discovered the axe.

-When Wyn-Harris showed the axe to Noel Odell in 1934, Odell noticed three parallel horizontal nick marks on its shaft, something which neither Harris nor Wager had noted before.
+When Wyn-Harris showed the axe to Noel Odell in 1934, Odell noticed three parallel horizontal nick marks on its shaft.